webplatform/docs/css/properties/clip-rule/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=nonzero
-|Description=This value defines whether a point is inside or outside the path by drawing a ray from that point to infinity in any direction and summing the places where a segment of the shape crosses the ray.
+|Description=This value defines whether a point is inside or outside the path by drawing a ray from that point to infinity in any direction and counting the places where a shape segment crosses the ray in a specific direction.
 When a segment crosses the ray from left to right, the count is incremented; when a segment crosses the ray from right to left, the count is decremented.
-If the result is zero, the point is outside; if non-zero, it is inside.
+If the count is zero, the point is outside; if non-zero, it is inside.

 See [http://www.w3.org/TR/2011/REC-SVG11-20110816/painting.html#FillRuleProperty SVG fill-rule property] for details.
 }}{{CSS Property Value
 |Data Type=evenodd
-|Description=This value defines whether a point is inside or outside the path by drawing a ray from that point to infinity in any direction and counting the number of the shape's path segments that the ray crosses.
+|Description=This value defines whether a point is inside or outside the path by drawing a ray from that point to infinity in any direction and counting the number of  shape segments that the ray crosses.
 If the count is odd, the point is inside; if even, the point is outside.

 See [http://www.w3.org/TR/2011/REC-SVG11-20110816/painting.html#FillRuleProperty SVG fill-rule property] for details.
 }}